AcidJunkie303/TSqlScriptAnalyzer/README.md

   ```
   Wouldn't solve the problem as someone can pass in the wrong script model which would result in the wrong script name
   in the issue.
-- sp_executeSql can be used with parameters, so check for it -> improvement
 - ToDo, not yet finished, open point finder
 - invoked stored procedure or function not found
 - Output parameters should be assigned (hard because we need to check all possible execution paths)
-- Queries that use "TOP" should have an "ORDER BY"
 - All branches in a conditional structure should not have exactly the same implementation
 - indices and trigger names should contain the table name and the table schema name